Skip to content

 Asset assignment in practice

 The habit that keeps assignments true is recording the handover at the moment it happens, from wherever it happens - at a desk, in a van, on a site.
 In AMPthilly, an asset is assigned to an employee, client, department, or location with an open-ended or dated checkout; scanning the item’s QR label with a phone camera shows the current holder, and direct transfers between owners keep the record true when an item changes hands.
+Onboarding and offboarding templates move a leaver’s kit to a replacement in one step with the history intact, and bulk checkout issues a whole starter kit at once.
 Whatever system you use, the standard to hold it to is the same: every tracked item has exactly one current assignee, and the register agrees with reality.

 Free to start, no card required